-[Option 2: If the reduction or recall decision involves more than 1 teacher and multiple teachers have the same year-end effectiveness score, the Board may approve and implement a tiebreaker mechanism using a discrete part(s) of the evaluation system.
-For example, if the reduction or recall decision involves more than one teacher and multiple teachers have the same year-end effectiveness score used to determine each teacher's effectiveness rating, the teacher with the higher year-end effectiveness score reflected in the [insert Board preference] portion of the evaluation will have preference for reduction or recall, as applicable.
-If this year-end effectiveness score is also tied, seniority (as established by the most recent seniority list for the bargaining unit to which the tenured teachers belong or, if none exists, the District's records) will determine preference for reduction or recall.]
+- iv.
+If more than 1 teacher whose position has been identified for reduction is certified and qualified for a concurrently vacant teaching assignment, the teacher with the highest year-end effectiveness score, if at least effective, will be given priority for the assignment unless the Superintendent determines that the District's educational interests would not be furthered by that assignment. - v.
+If the reduction or recall decision involves more than one teacher and multiple teachers have the same year-end effectiveness score used to determine each teacher's effectiveness rating, the teacher with the higher year-end effectiveness score reflected in each teacher's focus elements, as established by the District, for that particular school year will have preference for reduction or recall, as applicable.
+If this year-end effectiveness score is also tied, seniority (as established by the most recent seniority list for the bargaining unit to which the tenured teachers belong or, if none exists, the District's records) will determine preference for reduction or recall.